Dan-Sones/PortfolioExample/README.md

 Live Demo : https://dan-sones.github.io/PortfolioExample/

-A Quick Portfolio template I threw toghether in BSS.
+A Quick Portfolio template I threw together in BSS.

 Feel free to use :)